Looking for a honey substitute? Below you will find several alternatives to honey, for a variety of different scenarios.

 (because it is a different type of sugar - see my page Honey vs Sugar for more

-information), however, it is still high in calories, and therefore, honey is
+information), nevertheless, it is still high in calories, and therefore, honey is

-However, pectic is an appetite suppressant, and I have a page about the apple cider vinegar and honey diet - which believe it or not, has some very interesting research evidence (in humans!).
+However, the theory is that pectin is an appetite suppressant, and I have a page about the apple cider vinegar and honey diet - which believe it or not, has some very interesting research evidence (in humans!).

 Tea Tree Oil